Chilled out Halep hopes for Wimbledon sweetener

-LONDON After her French Open dreams ended on a sour note, Simona Halep is hoping she can savour a much sweeter ending at Wimbledon.
+LONDON (Reuters) - After her French Open dreams ended on a sour note, Simona Halep is hoping she can savour a much sweeter ending at Wimbledon.

 The Romanian went into last month's Roland Garros final against then 47th-ranked Jelena Ostapenko as the overwhelming favourite to win the French Open title.